saurabhbhatia/fedible/_posts/2017-11-26-integrate-activestorage-with-digitalocean-spaces.markdown

 title:  "Integrate ActiveStorage with DigitalOcean Spaces"
 date:   2017-11-26 21:19:30 +1000
 ---
 I have been working on my side project comix for a while now.
 I decided to move it to Edge Rails because I wanted to use [ActiveStorage](https://github.com/rails/rails/tree/master/activestorage), a rails native library to upload files.
-Also, a major 5.2 release is closing in anyway.
+Also, a major 5.2 release is closing in anyway, so it would be a good idea to make the application compatible with it.

 DigitalOcean recently introduced [Spaces](https://www.digitalocean.com/products/object-storage/).
 Their private object storage is one to look out for.
 Mainly due to pricing - 5$ a month for 250 GB storage and 1TB transfer a month!